Pedro4064/MangaDownloader/README.md

 •Set a raspberry pi to check every day for new volumes, download them, make a pdf and send to kindle/email automatically.<br/>
 •It uses a csv file (info.csv) to get the last volume's info and update it once it downloades the latest chapter.<br/>

-•The csv file has the following structure:
+•The csv file has the following structure:<br/>
 |Title|kissmanga series' main link|Latest volume's link|
 |-----|--------------------------|---------------------|
 example-> [info.csv](https://github.com/Pedro4064/MangaDownloader/blob/master/Raspberry%20Pi%20Daily%20check/info.csv)